 Manila Metro Manila, Philippines Travel Guide

 Taal Lake and Volcano in Tagaytay present an iconic landscape, a caldera lake with an island volcano.
 The gentle hills and mountains of Rizal Province, east of Metro Manila, present lush green landscapes and pleasant drives.
 Batangas offers the nearest accessible beaches for swimming, snorkeling, and diving, with Anilao known for diving.
-The Sierra Madre mountains east of Metro Manila offer rugged scenery and cooler temperatures at higher elevations.
+The Sierra Madre mountains east of Metro Manila offer rugged scenery and cooler temperatures at high altitudes.

 Manila, like many megacities, faces environmental challenges.
 Traveler choices create a positive change.